SKIP TO PAGE CONTENT

 On occasion, SHS receives telephone calls from parents about their students’ medical care.
 Our health care providers are unable to disclose or discuss any medical information without the student’s verbal or written permission.
 In certain medical situations, SHS is also unable to disclose medical information regarding a minor.

-Similar to FERPA, HIPAA is the Health Insurance Portability and Accountability Act which protects patient rights regarding personal health information.
+HIPAA is the Health Insurance Portability and Accountability Act which protects patient rights regarding personal health information.
 Medical records are completely confidential.
 In most situations, unless a student provides permission, we cannot disclose any health information to anyone, including parents, friends, or professors.
 There is a specific medical authorization form that must be completed by the patient in order for Student Health Service to provide health information to a third party.

 What if SHS is closed?